 What is Mindful Living?

-If I had to define it, I’d say it’s about how mindfulness can transform your life into an expression of what really matters most to you.
+If I had to define it, I’d say that Mindful Living is about transforming your life into an expression of what really matters most to you.

 Things are very different now.
 All my time and energy is put into things that are important to me.
 Life is slower, simpler, much less stressful and a lot happier.
 I feel properly alive.
 I feel comfortable just being human, and being who I really am.